jaoeul/gingersnap/README.md

 syscall called by the target binary.

 ## State reset functionality
-To restart the binary quickly in userspace (without having to use any kind of syscall) we simply revert the state of the CPU and memory to its initial state, present before execution started.
+To restart the binary quickly in userspace, we simply revert the state of the CPU and memory to its initial state, present before execution started.